 I hope this helps you and please, let others know that television or screen time is bad for kids under the age of 2.
 Help them grow and make your kid smarter than the rest.

 After using these techniques and tips, my daughter has become the wildest dreamer ever.
-Her imagination is wild and she prefers to play outside than rather sitting isnide watching tv.
+Her imagination is wild and she prefers to play outside than rather sitting inside watching tv or playngo n the iPad.

 Take care and be blessed.